HeyLookItsBrandon/VulkanTemplate/README.md

   API, so it's unclear how "true" it would be to developing for a native implementation.
   2. It's still in pre-release development (v0.19 as of February 2018.)
-  3. It's free to try but a license is $150 if you want to release anything that uses it.
+  3. It's free to try but a license is $150 if you want to release something that uses it.
 - LunarG offers [SDKs](https://www.lunarg.com/vulkan-sdk/) for Windows and Linux but I don't believe the GPU in my laptop from 2010 would support it.